javayhu/Ganks-for-andoirdweekly.net/README.md

 Many famous open source libraries are used in this project, including `crawler4j`,  `fastjson`, `jsoup`, `velocity`, `spark` and so on.

 Two tools are much more important, one is [dragnet](https://github.com/seomoz/dragnet), which is a Python library used to extract the content of a web page.
-The other is [sessiondb](https://github.com/ctriposs/sessdb), which is a Big, Fast, Persistent Key/Value Store based on a variant of LSM, you can find more about it [here](http://ctriposs.github.io/sessdb/).
+The other is [sessiondb](https://github.com/ctriposs/sessdb), which is a Big, Fast, Persistent Key/Value Store based on a variant of LSM, you can find out more details about it [here](http://ctriposs.github.io/sessdb/).

 ## License